jerhon/developer-notes/docs/index.md

 Additionally, I'm trying to document helpful information in order to keep it fresh and as a method to learn and communicate it.

+Some pages will be well thought out, while others may simply be nothing more than a listing of commands used for tasks.

 The documentation is stored in GitLab, and it can be distributed via a website.
 The website is built through the tool mkdocs.
 It is built in a GitLab CI pipeline hosted in GitLab pages.